GildedSound/Quadify/README.md

 sudo bash install.sh
 ```

 A full debug log is created on each boot/reset.
-I have been using this to observe mode swithcing, metadata structures and Volumio's search for image content.
+I have been using this to observe mode switching, metadata structures and Volumio's search for image content.
 Watch it in real time in SSH:

 ```bash
 tail -F /tmp/quadify_debug.log